Abdelpakey/Issues-I-had-when-Installing-Matconvnet-Python/README.md

 1. I downloaded TRAX from here https://github.com/alessiodore/trax
 2. Replace every xchange by change if any
 3. Vot toolkit/ tracker/ System_wrapper.m I added this line before line#176
-4. For CCOT Tracker use this toolkit version https://github.com/votchallenge/vot-toolkit/tree/64da0655cf973ef4a32923c72d5c423f908325a5
-5. How to install CCOT tracker https://github.com/martin-danelljan/Continuous-ConvOp

 #Instead of# :